fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

 ### Development Workflow

-A typical development workflow with hot-reloading:
+A typical development workflow with auto-reloading:

 1. Start the server in continuous mode:
    ```shell